 What if Captain Wentworth had stubbornly clung to his bitter resentment against Anne for rejecting him?
 What if Emma had refused to listen to her own heart, and then to hear Mr. Knightley’s confession?
 What if Marianne hadn’t shown the strength to fight her way back from her despondency over Willoughby?
 What if Henry Tilney, Fanny Price, and Elizabeth Bennet had all given in to parental pressure – marrying, respectively, an unnamed heiress, an unprincipaled Henry Crawford, and an unthinkable Mr. Collins?
 All plausible outcomes, which makes the risk real and keeps the drama in play.

-The intriguing “what if” scenario is something I play to the extreme in my third book, First of Second Chances, but it also crops up briefly in The Darcys of Pemberley when Elizabeth considers how close she came to losing Darcy:
+The intriguing “what if” scenario is something I play to the extreme in my third book, First of Second Chances (update: written third and published sixth as Leap of Faith), but it also crops up briefly in The Darcys of Pemberley when Elizabeth considers how close she came to losing Darcy:

 How little she understood his reserved nature when they first met.
 She blushed now to remember how she censured him for pride and arrogance – not wholly undeserved – whilst her own conduct was equally at fault.
 What if they had never overcome those early misunderstandings?
 It could so easily have happened.
 No doubt most men would have walked away for good upon being so soundly refused.
 Elizabeth shuddered at the very idea.